cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-shutdown.md

 ### Purpose of this Procedure

-This procedure is an integral part of all regular maintenance that require a CockroachDB node process restart.
+This procedure is an integral part of all regular maintenance procedures that requires a CockroachDB node process restart.
 For example, a rolling software upgrade.

 The first and the most essential phase of the shutdown is a *node drain*, during which a node orderly ends processing of transactions, closes client connections, transfers its range leases and stops ranges from rebalancing onto the node.